catalyzeio/stratum-docs/concepts/service-proxy.md

 ---
 title: Service Proxy
 category: concepts
-summary: What is a Service Proxy on Stratum?
+summary: What is a Service Proxy on Compliant Cloud?
 ---

-The **Service Proxy** is a special [service](/stratum/articles/concepts/services) in each [environment](/stratum/articles/concepts/environments) that is responsible for routing traffic from the outside world into your environment's network, to specific code services.
-This is configured using [sites](/stratum/articles/concepts/sites).
-The service proxy is the _only_ service exposed outside of your environment's network - all external (non-[console](/stratum/articles/console), non-[VPN](/stratum/articles/vpn-stratum)) traffic goes through it and is proxied to other services.
+The **Service Proxy** is a special [service](/compliant-cloud/articles/concepts/services) in each [environment](/compliant-cloud/articles/concepts/environments) that is responsible for routing traffic from the outside world into your environment's network, to specific code services.
+This is configured using [sites](/compliant-cloud/articles/concepts/sites).
+The service proxy is the _only_ service exposed outside of your environment's network - all external (non-[console](/compliant-cloud/articles/console), non-[VPN](/compliant-cloud/articles/vpn-stratum)) traffic goes through it and is proxied to other services.

 ## Client IP Forwarding